andersjanmyr/evented-programming-with-nodejs/slides/01_intro.md

 * Created by Ryan Dahl
 * A set of libraries on top of Google V8
-* Focused on doing networking right, Async IO
+* Focused on doing networking right

 !SLIDE